 The consequences of the EQC not taking immediate action to adopt the proposed rules would be that emissions from colored art glass manufacturers could continue to cause elevated and possibly unsafe levels of metals in the Portland area.

-The two colored art glass manufacturers entering into agreements with DEQ have been operating for 36 and 42 years respectively.
+The two colored art glass manufacturers (one has signed an agreemet with DEQ and the other is still negotiating an agreement) have been operating for 36 and 42 years respectively.
 Now that DEQ has verified monitoring and inspection data to show that the facilities have uncontrolled furnace emissions that can significantly increase risk of cancer and other diseases, the emissions must be controlled immediately to prevent any additional health burden to those already exposed and any unacceptable health risk to all people nearby.

 DEQ is concerned about all potentially unsafe levels of metals, but in particular cadmium and chromium VI.
 Cadmium remains in the body for about 28 years and any additional accumulation can contribute to cancer risk or kidney damage.
 It is imperative to avoid any additional exposure to cadmium for children at nearby childcare facilities and schools.
 Since chromium III heated in furnaces can produce some percentage of chromium VI, and this compound is acutely toxic and carcinogenic, the proposed rules to test for and set up an allowable usage rate of chromium III are immediately necessary to avoid any further public exposure to chromium VI.

 The proposed action is to adopt rules to require colored art glass manufacturers to install emission control devices on glass-making furnaces.
 The proposed rules also prohibit using arsenic, cadmium and chromium VI and establish procedures to set levels of allowable chromium III usage that would protect public health.
-Under the conditions in glass production furnaces, some percentage of chromium III transforms to chromium IV.
+Under the conditions in glass production furnaces, some percentage of chromium III transforms to chromium VI.